manujsinghwal/applied-analytics-engineering/analytics-projects/dynamic-excel-dashboard/README.md

 6. Filter data interactively to analyze the best and worst performing carriers.

 ### Dashboard Features
-* **Real-Time Data Updates:**
+* **Real-Time Data Pull:**
 1. Data shown in the dashboard is based on shipments imported three days before the current date to align with carrier service levels (Next Day, Two Day, and Standard (Three Day) Delivery).
-2. A refresh button (available in Excel) allows the team to update the data dynamically without needing to re-enter manually.
+2. A refresh button (available in Excel) allows the team to pull the data dynamically without needing to re-enter manually.
 <img width="959" alt="image" src="https://github.com/user-attachments/assets/9a72ec8f-533a-48a4-a228-4a603992f893" />

-* **Carrier Performance Evaluation:**
-1. Analyze key metrics:
-  \
-  i.
-Total orders delivered vs. total delayed orders.
-  \
-  ii.
-Average delay hours for each carrier.
-  \
-  iii.
-Best and worst performing carriers in terms of timely deliveries.

 ### Workflow
 1. **Data Import:**